-Pitbull Rottie Shepherd pups are not a common mix, although there is probably medium-level demand in some circles.
-Many crosses might very well be the accidental breeding between Rottweiler Shepherd mixes and Pit Bulls.
+Pitbull Rottie Shepherd pups are not a typical mix, although there is probably medium-level demand in some circles.
+Many crosses might be accidental breeding between Rottweiler Shepherd mixes and Pit Bulls.

 Puppies can be free or cost from $250 to $1000.
 You must be cautious of some breeders.
 In many cases, the background of a litter of puppies is a guess.

-Still, another possibility is that a Pitbull Rottweiler German Shepherd breeder adds in another dog such as a Siberian Husky or Labrador Retriever.
+Still, another possibility is that a Pitbull Rottweiler German Shepherd breeder adds another dog, such as a Siberian Husky or Labrador Retriever.

-Shelters almost always must play the guessing game when it comes to identifying mixed breeds.
+According to Smithsonian, most breed identifications in animal shelters are incorrect.
+Shelters almost always must play the guessing game when identifying mixed breeds.
 Caretakers assign their best guesses based on a dog’s appearance.
-According to Smithsonian, most breed identifications in animal shelters are incorrect.
 People with less exposure to so many dogs will be even less accurate.

 Grooming Your Pitbull Rottweiler German Shepherd mix

-You should brush your dog twice a week.
-If your dog has a coat like a Pitbull, brushing once weekly with a soft-bristled brush will suffice.
+It would be best if you brushed your dog twice a week.
+If your dog has a coat like a Pitbull, brushing once weekly with a soft-bristled brush by Hertzko will suffice.

 On the other hand, if your cross has the thick coat of a GSD, you will probably want to brush her three times a week.

 Most dogs will shed more profusely during a week or two before the season changes for winter and again preceding the summer.
 You will have to increase your brushing to at least every other day.

 Although the Pitbull Rottweiler German Shepherd mix is a year-round shedder regardless of coat type, it is easy to keep clean and not prone to mats.